-- 1. One (1) accessory dwelling unit in the main dwelling (within the footprint of the primary dwelling unit) unit may be permitted subject to site plan approval provided that it conforms to the following conditions: - a) The owner of record, or beneficiary of life estate, must reside in either the accessory dwelling unit or primary dwelling.
-An affidavit acknowledging the residency is required from property owner. - b) The area devoted to the accessory dwelling unit shall be up to 600 sq. ft. or 30% of the gross floor area of the primary dwelling, whichever is greater. - c) Only one accessory dwelling unit is permitted for each lot. - d) The primary dwelling unit and the accessory dwelling unit shall comply with building, health, and fire prevention codes. - e) Any secondary entrances incorporated into the principal residence shall reflect the architectural style of the single-family unit.

-- f) No additional driveway (curb cut) shall be created for the primary purpose of serving the accessory dwelling unit. - g) There must be at least one off-street parking space with a proper solid surface, dedicated to the accessory dwelling unit.
+- 1. One (1) accessory dwelling unit within or attached to the main dwelling unit may be permitted to site plan approval provided that it conforms to the following conditions: - a) The definitive owner of record or beneficiary of like estate must reside in either the accessory dwelling unit or primary dwelling.
+An affidavit acknowledging the residency is required from property owner. - b) The area devoted to the accessory dwelling unit shall not exceed 600 square feet or 25% of the gross floor area of the primary dwelling whichever is less. - c) The accessory dwelling unit shall not have separate utilities from the primary dwelling. - d) Only one accessory dwelling unit is permitted for each lot. - e) The accessory dwelling unit shall be accessible from the primary dwelling by an operable door. - f) The primary dwelling unit and the accessory dwelling unit shall comply with building, health, and fire prevention codes. - g) Any secondary entrances incorporated into the principal residence shall reflect the architectural style of the single family unit. - h) No additional driveway (curb cut) shall be created for the primary purpose of serving the accessory dwelling unit. - i) There must be at least one off-street parking space with a proper solid surface, dedicated to the accessory dwelling unit.